All payments upon checkout will be made in Malaysian Ringgit. Conversions displayed is estimated based on current exchange rates.

 Penang is a tropical state of Malaysia comprising Penang Island and a neighbouring portion of the mainland.

-, they’re usually referring to the island, which is where you’ll find a number of family friendly tourist attractions and beach-side resort towns as well as the bustling and historic state capitol, Georgetown.
+When tourists, travellers or holidaymakers talk of visiting Penang, they’re usually referring to the island, which is where you’ll find a number of family-friendly tourist attractions and beach-side resort towns as well as the bustling and historic state capital, Georgetown.

 Lets look at things to do in Penang for families, Tripcarte will also give you some ideas on where to find the best family rooms, hotels and accommodation in Penang.

 Getting to Penang and Transport on the Island